Floorp-Projects/Floorp/browser/components/newtab/docs/index.rst

 For .jsm files
 ---------------

 No build step is necessary.
-Use `mach` and run mochi tests according to your regular Firefox workflow.
+Use `mach` and run mochitests according to your regular Firefox workflow.

 For .js, .jsx, .sass, or .css files
 -----------------------------------